Sakimotor/libadx/README.md

-LibADX (c)2012 Josh PH3NOM Pearson
+LibADX (c) 2012-2013 Josh PH3NOM Pearson
 decoder algorithm based on adx2wav (c) BERO 2001

-LibADX is a library for decoding ADX audio files using the Kallisti:OS development environment, intended for use only on the Sega Dreamcast game console.
+LibADX is a library for decoding ADX audio files using the KallistiOS development environment, intended for use only on the Sega Dreamcast game console.

 LibADX features full implementation of the ADX looping function.